 No crowds on the beach also means less traffic and much shorter wait times at your favorite Outer Banks restaurants.
 Local chefs tend to get more creative with their specials this time of year, giving diners an opportunity to try something new.

-The weather doesn’t get much better on the Outer Banks than it is in the Fall.
+The weather on the Outer Banks doesn’t get much better than in the Fall.
 While the temperatures inland are cooling off enough for sweaters and boots, we normally experience an “Indian Summer” here on the Outer Banks.
-Warm temperatures coupled with dry weather give us beach days that are sunny and clear.
-The ocean stays warm well into the Fall, perfect for a dip in the salty water.
-Fall evenings give us clear skies with cool breezes, excellent for stargazing.
+Warm temperatures coupled with dry weather give us days that are sunny, clear, and perfect for playing golf.

 Epic Sunrises and Sunsets